bcwaters/minusmail/minus-mail-frontend/ENVIRONMENT.md

 - Environment variables must be prefixed with `VITE_` to be accessible in the frontend code
 - The `.env` file should not be committed to version control (it's already in `.gitignore`)
 - For different environments, you can create `.env.development`, `.env.production`, etc.
+- **Important**: In production, the frontend connects to your domain, not localhost.
+Nginx handles the proxy to your backend.